BDC Hamburger Icon

 • Sexual harassment

-An employee write-up should be presented in person, followed by an in-person conversation with the employee about your concerns.
+An employee write-up should be presented in person, followed by a private in-person conversation with the employee about your concerns.
 Because of the legalities involved, another person should be present, as a witness.
+Ensure that the tone of the meeting communicates the objective is to help the employee.

 After the conversation, give the write-up to the employee so they can review it.
 Ask whether they have any questions.
 If they do, provide clear answers.
 Before ending the meeting, ask the employee to sign the form.